 Acting at district, national and global levels

-Our theory of change tells us what we must do to achieve this change and why, on three levels: district, national and global.
+Our theory of change tells us what we must do to achieve this change at three levels: district, national and global.
 The next five years will be critical.

-We’ll adopt partner districts in our focus countries, working with them until they achieve universal access.
+We’ll adopt partner districts in our focus countries, working with them to achieve universal access.
+In doing so we’ll show how this can be done.
 We’ll make sure that lessons learned are brought to national and global attention.

-We will act as a ‘change hub’ in these countries: creating focus, and promoting collective action to achieve a shared vision.
-We’ll link what happens at national level with evidence and experiences from the districts, making sure this leads to change nationally in policy and interventions, and locally in adopting ‘what works’.
+We will act as a ‘change hub’: creating focus, and promoting collective action to achieve a shared vision.
+We’ll link what happens at national level with evidence and experiences from districts, making sure this leads to change nationally in policy and interventions, and locally in adopting ‘what works’.

 Our strategic framework supports the Agenda for Change, a set of guiding principles and actions for achieving universal WASH services by 2030.
 We launched this in May 2015, in partnership with WaterAid, Water for People, Osprey Foundation and Aguaconsult.